 First, you need a logical way to categorize them—something simple yet logical so it comes naturally.

-Next you need a storage system you love so it’s enjoyable to use.
+Next you need a storage system (containers) you like using so it’s enjoyable to use.

 For categories, we could go full nerd mode and keep seed packets filed by botanical names but that is neither functional nor user-friendly for the average gardener.